fss1/ntp_checker/README.md

 The timewatch script is running on a VM with only 1G of RAM.
 The build script adds sar but this is not enabled.
 edit /etc/cron.d/sysstat to enable, sar -r to check memory used
 service sysstat start, service sysstat status, to check sysstat is running.

+Check influxdb and grafana are configured to run at start up with `sysv-rc-conf`

+Create backups (snapshots) of influx while the detabase is still running with `influxd backup snapshot_file_name`